billoxbury/blitscan/scrape/README.md

 Text extraction from PDF is imperfect and uses routines in _./pdf2txt.py_ (which in turn calls libraries _PyMuPDF_ and _spaCy_).

 (Comment: the position of _update\_DOI\_data.R_ in the above sequence is logical, though in practice it currently runs elsewhere because of a bug that needs fixing which prevents the library _rcrossref_ running on the Ubuntu VM.)

+## Tasks (scanner)

+- Review Bing storage with Microsoft
+- Review Google Scholar API and usage
+- Add new sources in response to user requests
+- Monitor per-domain format and x-paths [ongoing]
+- Expand non-English coverage (e.g. in partnership with Queensland team)
+- Refine and improve the PDF processing